ajc158/beeworld/README.md

 the raytracer (beeworldgiger.h/cpp) and loads in config xml files.
 There are a few examples in the 'examples' folder.
-The program communicates with external SpineML models (see user SpineML on GitHub, or http://bimpa.group.shef.ac.uk/SpineML/index.php/Home for more details) using a tcp/ip interface - the xml file defines the ports by which the program will communicate, allowing the model to alter aspects of the beeworld 'in flight' (e.g. object locations/rotation, texture colors/scalings, bee location/attitude).
+The program communicates with external SpineML models (see user SpineML on GitHub, or http://bimpa.group.shef.ac.uk/SpineML/index.php/Home for more details) using a tcp/ip interface - the xml file defines the interface by which the program will communicate, allowing the model to alter aspects of the beeworld 'in flight' (e.g. object locations/rotation, texture colors/scalings, bee location/attitude).